FitzAfful/GlivePortal/README.md

 ## Note

   - Built using Realm
-  - Will be restructured using MVP architecture
+  - Will be restructured using Google's MVVM architecture